 Acne Scars Treatment Options by Acne Scar

 Depending on the types of acne scars you have, the treatment options may differ.
-There are different acne scar treatment products that can be used for home remedies, or professional use.
+There are different acne scar treatment products that can be used for home remedies or professional use.
 There are topical treatments, oral treatments, laser, and more.
 Unfortunately, some practitioners use laser as the go-to treatment for all forms of acne scars, but this method will not lead to the best results.
 Fortunately, Dr. Behnam knows the perfect treatments to get rid of stubborn acne scars.

 Treatment Options for Rolling Scars:

 There are two treatment options that work for rolling scars and sometimes these two are combined together.
-Fractional CO2 laser resurfacing is the gold standard for treatment of rolling scars.
+Fractional CO2 laser resurfacing is the gold standard for the treatment of rolling scars.
 Depending upon the severity, multiple sessions may be required.
 Fractional stimulation stimulates collagen production, thus improving the appearance of acne scars.
 In addition, subcision is also another very good potential treatment option for rolling acne scars.
-Subcision is minor in-office surgery procedure that is performed by threading a sharp needle under the skin.
+Subcision is a minor in-office surgical procedure that is performed by threading a sharp needle under the skin.
 The act of threading the needle will cut off the various fibrous tissues pulling down the skin surface, thus helping to raise the skin at that level and help its appearance.
 Multiple sessions of the subcision may be required.